Quanty22/PQRE-Encryption-based-on-data-compression-using-molecular-genomic-data-separation-and-regeneration/README.md

 # 8-7eco-systemPQE-compression
-Read and explore the full codec in Fullcodec if you have any questions? contact us at quanty22@eighttoseven.com
+Read and explore the full codec in Fullcodec the source in Create system if you have any questions? contact us at quanty22@eighttoseven.com